 Incorporating games into your classroom is a great way to make learning fun.
 Most students (and really, all of us) learn best when instruction is engaging, interesting, and fun.
 One way to bring this fun and engagement to your class is to incorporate games into your classroom and curriculum.

 There are many, many options for games out there that you can use, from interactive digital games to go with your classroom Smartboard to student-created review board games.
-Below are three options that I find to be particularly fun and effective games in my classroom.
+Below are four options that I find to be particularly fun and effective games in my classroom.

 Incorporating Games Into Your Classroom